Mercedes-Benz Stadium: In popular culture

 On January 4, 2018, the stadium was the subject of the premiere episode of Building Giants on Science Channel.
 Using footage of the construction along with CGI, the building process is explored in detail.
 It was noted during the episode that the heaviest truss sections were erected by the largest conventional crawler crane ever built in North America, a Manitowoc Model 31000 which is rated at a capacity of 2,535 US tons (2,300 metric tons).

 A train horn blares after every Falcons and United score and win – a nod to Atlanta's railroad history.

+During the rollout for Kanye West's 2021 album Donda, the stadium hosted two listening parties for the album, with West living inside the stadium and working on the album for two weeks, paying $1 million per day.

+Major League Wiffle Ball hosted their 2023 World Series at the stadium, a year after hosting their 2022 World Series at SoFi Stadium.
+Unlike 2022, MLW played the series with fans in attendance, marking the first time MLW has played a World Series with fans in attendance.